Foysal-001/My-Journal-and-blogs/README.md

 # My-Journal-and-blogs
+# Update 0: External Blog File Support [04.06.2025]

+You no longer need to include the full blog/story content inside your HTML code.
+Now, you can:
+- Write each blog/story in a `.txt` file.
+- Place them in the same directory (or a `/blogs/` folder).
+- The blog content is dynamically loaded into the page when a user clicks on a blog title.
 Welcome to my personal blog website repository!
 This porject is a minimalistic and stylish platform where I share my stories, travel blogs and tech diaries.

 #Core features